Sports Betting Guide

 If betting on TV shows is more your thing, we’ve got a full TV Show betting section with guides to all of the big UK and US shows!

 If you’re interested in betting on any sport in particular, you can read our individual guides by clicking on the links below:

 Best U.K. and Europe Sportsbook

 Online sports betting is very common in the UK and Europe and the competition in this market is fierce.
 This is good for the customer because it means that the sites are competing with each other to offer the best betting odds and promotions.
 At the moment, Bet365 are leading the way.
 Despite the fact that they don’t have physical betting shops in the UK and Ireland like Betfred, William Hill, Paddy Power, Bet365 have designed a really nice website with very competitive odds.
-The best thing about betting at Bet365 is the live in-play betting markets, which are complemented by live stats from the matches, as well as live streaming in some cases.
+One of the best things about betting at Bet365 are the live in-play betting markets, which are complemented by live stats from the matches, as well as live streaming in some cases.